 The mentor-doctoral student relationship plays an important role both in dissertation completion and in the advancement of a discipline.
 I believe in mentoring that empowers doctoral students and leads to a lifelong relationship of professional growth for both the mentor and mentee.
 Being part of a process that involves the evolution of a novice researcher into an expert and colleague is an experience I find exhilarating.
 Individual mentoring, group mentoring, and composite mentoring are all approaches that I use to mentor doctoral students who conduct research in diverse educational environments, often at a distance from the university.
-The doctoral dissertations I have chaired are listed below, but I have learned much from serving on several other dissertations in the EdD in Educational Technology at the University of Florida.
+The doctoral dissertations I have chaired are listed below, but I have learned much from serving on several other dissertations in Educational Technology at the University of Florida.

 Magruder, Olysha (2015).
 Changes in Faculty Use of a Learning Management System: A mixed-methods study using the Concerns-Based Adoption Model.